September 21, 2017 / Esther Choy

-A few years ago, when I was attending a workshop on preparing elevator speeches, the facilitator asked, “How many of you would rather get poked in the eye than attend a networking event?”
+A few years ago, when I was attending a workshop on preparing elevator speeches, the facilitator asked, “How many of you would rather get poked in the eye than attend networking events?”

 I felt a rush of relief, because the facilitator had acknowledged how I sometimes react to networking.
 But, as almost every hand went up around the room, I also got curious.
 Why do so many people dislike networking events so much?
 I spent the evening asking my fellow attendees this question.
 Some said they felt like they had to act like someone else.
 Others said the events didn’t expand their network or generate any leads.